skylargis/Singapore-HDB-Classification-and-Carbon-Emissions/README.md

 # Visualization of Singapore HDB Classification and Carbon Emissions
 ## Note: Due to the reference to online resources, the results of this project could only be accessed through the web server, and errors will occur when downloaded and run locally.
-Access to results: https://skylargis.github.io/Singapore-HDB-Classification-and-Carbon-Emissions/
+Access to results (Automated deployment from this repository using github pages): https://skylargis.github.io/Singapore-HDB-Classification-and-Carbon-Emissions/

 ### Main technique：<br />
 HTML, JS and CSS